MooHoll/Asian_Psyllid_Methylation/Differential_methylation/Differential_methylation.md

 Xiudao has sent the methods used by Novogene and it all looks standard.
 Novogene suggested aligning using the --dovetail argument and this has done nothing, I have also tried a different lambda genome, also still nothing.

-*I am now running the alignment in single ended mode as there may be a problem with the paired-end nature of the data, see [here](https://github.com/FelixKrueger/Bismark/blob/master/Docs/FAQ.md#mapping-strategies-for-paired-end-data)*
+I am now running the alignment in single ended mode as there may be a problem with the paired-end nature of the data, see [here](https://github.com/FelixKrueger/Bismark/blob/master/Docs/FAQ.md#mapping-strategies-for-paired-end-data).
+SUCCESS!
+The samples have aligned to the lambda genome and the coversion looks good!
+Woo!
+Just now waiting for the main alignment to complete.